Azure/azure-quickstart-templates/101-backup-oms-monitoring/README.md

 <br>
 ## Solution overview and deployed resources

-Upon deploying the solution, you would view an overview tile which reflects backup jobs and their status.
+Upon deploying the solution, you would view an overview tile which reflects backup jobs and their status..

 ![alt text](images/OverviewTile.JPG "OMS Monitoring solution for Azure backup monitoring tile")